-What Is Natural Horsemanship?
+So What Is Natural Horsemanship (NH)?

-Unfortunately Natural Horsemanship can often be misunderstood and has even become a controversal topic these days depending on which side of the fence that you're sat on.
+Unfortunately it's due to this that some trainers misinterpret the approach and I am sadly aware of some of terrible treatments carried out to horses under the term of "Natural Horsemanship".
+And due to this heavy handed approach the term NH can often be misunderstood and in some areas has become a controversial topic these days, depending on which side of the fence that you're sat on.
 Which is such a shame as if you're reading this you're probably a horse lover and I genuinely believe we can all learn from each other regardless of the name of which you call the methods you use for your approach to training.

-Natural Horsemanship FOR ME means . . . . . .
+FOR ME it means . . . . . .

 *Putting the horses confidence and perceived safety above all else that you ask of him.